Demianus/FTI-Assistant/Preparation for Create Service Project Capstone.md

 ## Create Watson Machine learning
   1. Open a web browser and go to the [IBM Cloud](https://cloud.ibm.com/login).
 Log in to your account Your IBM Cloud uses the appropriate credentials
-  2. After logging in, open the IBM Cloud Dashboard then search and select it "Watson Machine Learning" service in the service catalog
+  2. After logging in, open the IBM Cloud Dashboard then search and select it `Watson Machine Learning` service in the service catalog
      ![Teks Alternatif](https://github.com/Demianus/Source-Fti/blob/7c152d0d2e2caf76f479c2c674e1442a98d05e9f/Watson%20Machine%20Learning.png)
   3. Choose the location in Dallas (US-South), make sure the pricing is free, then confirm by checking the license